West Virginia IOLTA Compliance: Trust Account Rules & Requirements

 | Record Retention Period | 5 years |

-| Overdraft Notification | Required — bank overdraft notification to West Virginia State Bar |
+| Overdraft Notification | Required — bank must report to the Office of Disciplinary Counsel |

-| Interest Remittance | To West Virginia IOLTA program |
+| Interest Remittance | To the West Virginia IOLTA program (administered by the WV State Bar) |

-| Governing Rule | West Virginia Rules of Professional Conduct Rule 1.15 |
+| Governing Rule | West Virginia Rules of Professional Conduct Rule 1.15; WV State Bar Administrative Rule 10 |

 | Client Ledger | Required — individual ledger per matter |